amit221/yourwayjs/README.md

 <h3>setOneTimeAjaxParams</h3>
-in your router object you might wanna change the ajax options . use this function in the router page settings to do so
+In your router object you might want to change the ajax options.
+Use this function in the router page settings to do so.

 ```
 yourwayjs.setOneTimeAjaxParams(object);